FooBarShebang/codecs_lib/Documentation/Requirements/RE000_library_requirements.md

 **Title:** Vigenere cipher codec

-**Description:** The library should provide an encoder / decoder based on the Vigenere cipher, which is used in for the user data back-up with the CFR00100c / CFR00100d type devices.
+**Description:** The library should provide an encoder / decoder based on the Vigenere cipher using an externally provided key.

 **Verification Method:** A